microsoft/VPTQ/README.md

 - latest datasets

 ### Install VPTQ on your machine
-**recommend** For saving your time to build the package, Please install VPTQ from the latest Release directly
+**Recommend**: For saving your time to build the package, Please install VPTQ from the latest Release directly

 ```bash
 pip install vptq